 Make sure your report has a good layout.
 A report in which proper attention was given to layout is a good calling card, which can add to your portfolio.
-Choose a common font type, like Calibri, Arial or Times New Roman with a size of 12 pt.

-No cover

-A scientific report does not require a cover page.
-A title, directly followed by an abstract is preferred.

-Headers
+Some general rules to keep in mind:

-Use headers to separate different topics in your report.
-The introduction rarely contains headers, but the section 'Materials and Methods' often does.
-When a practical consist of more than one experiment, it is advised to provide each with a unique header (the names given to such headers do not need to be the same as the ones provided in the course manual, which are often labelled "Experiment 2A", etc.)

-When different experiments have been labelled with headers, try using the same headers in the 'Results' section for the results obtained by the individual experiments.
-This makes it easier for readers to locate the experimental conditions and setup that led to the presented results.

-The 'Discussion' can sometimes contain headers, but this is not always necessary.
-For instance, headers can be used if your 'Discussion' has more than one "theme" or "topic".
-An example would be a 'Discussion' in which Behaviour, Gene expression and The limitations of the study are discussed.
+- o Choose a common font type, like Calibri, Arial or Times New Roman with a size of 12 pt. - A scientific report does not require a cover page.
+A title, directly followed by an abstract is preferred. - Use headers to separate different topics in your report: - The introduction rarely contains headers, but the materials and methods section often does.
+When a practical consist of more than one experiment, it is advised to provide each with a unique header (the names given to such headers do not need to be the same as the ones provided in the course manual, which are often labelled "Experiment 2A", etc.) - When different experiments have been labelled with headers in the materials and methods section, try using the same headers in the results section for the results obtained by the individual experiments.
+This makes it easier for readers to locate the experimental conditions and setup that led to the presented results. - The discussion section can sometimes contain headers, but this is not always necessary.
+For instance, headers can be used if your discussion has more than one "theme" or "topic".
+An example would be a discussion section in which Behaviour, Gene expression and The limitations of the study are discussed.
 Based on your results and conclusions, decide if splitting the discussion into different themes/topics makes it clearer and more pleasant to read.

-Supplemental data

-It is best not to add supplemental data.
-Relevant results should be included in the report itself.
-However, supplemental data are sometimes used to provide figures and/or data that do not directly contribute to the whole of the report (for example data of parameters that did not differ between treatments).
+- o It is best not to add supplemental data.
+Relevant results should be included in the report itself. - However, supplemental data are sometimes used to provide figures and/or data that do not directly contribute to the whole of the report (for example data of parameters that did not differ between treatments).
 By offering such information as supplemental data, they will not distract from the main message of your report, but are still available.
-This is often done when writing a manuscript or report with a limited amount of space.

-Some scientific journals use supplemental data to include raw data from which the figures in the 'Results' section are derived.
+This is often done when writing a manuscript or report with a limited amount of space. - Some scientific journals use supplemental data to include raw data from which the figures in the results section are derived.
 However, unless explicitly stated, lists of statistical calculations, pipetting schedules, and/or all raw data should not be added as supplemental data in your report.
 Such information should be written down in your laboratory notebook, so they can be presented upon request.